About the Company

 Ariosa Diagnostics, Inc., is a molecular diagnostics company committed to innovating together to improve patient care.
 The flagship product, the Harmony Prenatal Test, is a safe, highly accurate and affordable prenatal test for maternal and fetal health.
 Led by an experienced team, Ariosa is using its proprietary technology to perform a directed analysis of cell-free DNA in blood.
 The Harmony test equips pregnant women and their healthcare providers with reliable information to make decisions regarding their health, without creating unnecessary stress or anxiety.

-The company began operations in 2010 and is headquartered in San Jose, Calif.
+The company was incorporated in 2008 and is headquartered in San Jose, Calif.
 For more information, visit www.ariosadx.com.

 John Stuelpnagel, DVM

 John Stuelpnagel has been Executive Chairman of Ariosa Diagnostics since 2009.
 Prior to Ariosa, John co-founded Illumina, Inc. and during his 12 years at Illumina, he served as the company's first CEO and most recently served as COO.
 Prior to Illumina, John was a venture capitalist at CW Group.
 John received his B.S. in Biochemistry and his Doctorate in Veterinary Medicine from the University of California, Davis and his M.B.A. from the University of California, Los Angeles.

 Ken Song brought together the initial team for Ariosa Diagnostics and has served as CEO since 2009.
 Prior to Ariosa, Ken was an investor at Venrock and led multiple investments in healthcare companies.
 Ken is a board certified physician, has extensive clinical and basic science research experience, and was previously a consultant at McKinsey & Company.
 Ken received his B.S. in Biology from the Massachusetts Institute of Technology and his M.D. from the University of California, San Francisco.